Constitution of the Society for the History of Technology

 §5.
 The regular meeting of the Executive Council shall be held at the time and at the place of the annual meeting of the Members of the Society.

-Special meetings of the Executive Council may be called by the President or by five members of the Executive Council, and may be held at such time and place as may be specified in the notice thereof.
-Notice of the time and place of such meetings shall be given at least twenty-one days prior to the meeting.
+Additional meetings of the Executive Council may be called by the President or by five members of the Executive Council, and may be held at such time and place as may be specified in the notice thereof.
+Notice of the time and place of such meetings shall be given at least seven days prior to the meeting.

 §7.
 The Members, the Officers and the members of the Executive Council shall not be personally liable for any obligation of the Society.

 §8.
-Any action which could be taken by the Executive Council at a meeting called for such purpose may be taken without a meeting by unanimous written approval of the members of the Executive Council.
+Any action which could be taken by the Executive Council at a meeting called for such purpose may be taken without a meeting by written approval of a majority of Executive Council members.

 (a) President.
 The President shall preside at all meetings of the Members and Executive Council, and shall have such other duties as may be assigned to or vested in such office by the Executive Council or by the Members.
 The President’s term of office shall be two years.
 The President shall serve no more than one term.